The hydroelectric power is one of the clean sources of energy.

 Hydro electrical power is the first invention to produce electricity in large quantity.

 After the Hydroelectric power, engineers worked on Thermal Power Plants and then Atomic Power Plants.
+There is one another alternative energy source available to produce electricity, called wind power.

 In this article, I am going to share the information on Hydroelectric Power Station.